sdrss/reportNG/README.md

  * org.uncommons.reportng.knownDefectsMode : Set to "true" or "false" to specify if tests with @KnownDefect is marked as Known or Fixed Defect according to test Result.
  * org.uncommons.reportng.logOutputReport : Set to "true" or "false" to specify if a summary of log output is generated and linked in test report.
  * org.uncommons.reportng.locale
 Over-rides the default locale for localised messages in generated reports.
 If not specified, the JVM default locale is used.
 If there are no translations available for the selected locale the default English messages are used instead.
 This property should be set to an ISO language code (e.g. "en" or "fr") or to an ISO language code and an ISO country code separated by an underscore (e.g. "en_US" or "fr_CA").
-ReportNG 1.1 includes translations for the following languages: English, French and Portuguese.
-If you would like to contribute translations for other languages, please open an issue in the issue tracker and attach a translated version of the properties file.

  ## How to use ReportNG ##